Top 50+ Keto Snacks Ideas and Recipes

 Shakes and smoothies can be good for snacking.
-However, if you add too much protein powder (such as collagen protein) and fats (coconut milk, almond milk, heavy cream) in your drink, it will become a meal replacement, which is good if you’re too busy and don’t have time to make lunch or breakfast.
+However, if you add too much protein powder (such as collagen protein from Perfect Keto) and fats (coconut milk, almond milk, heavy cream) in your drink, it will become a meal replacement, which is good if you’re too busy and don’t have time to make lunch or breakfast.

 You might find that adding a little MCT Oil in your drinks will also give you a boost of energy and increased focus.

 Vegetable sticks made from celery, cucumber and bell pepper (green, red, yellow) are relatively low carb.
 Carrots has more carbs so it’s not recommended.

 You can dip these veggies sticks in cream cheese.
 Some low carb sauces you can also prepare are guacamole, mayonnaise, and others that are made of sour cream, cream cheese and Greek yogurt.

 Hummus has more carbs and is made of chickpeas (and other beans) so it’s not the best choice for dip.

 Peanut butter might be okay if you don’t follow strict keto.
 Look for natural and pure brands that don’t have sugar and vegetable oils added in the ingredients and watch out for the serving size as they have high carbs.

 This should be an occasional treat, not something you do every day if you follow strict keto.
 Simply whip real heavy cream (unsweetened, no-added sugar, 40% fat) and have it with your berries.

 Keep in mind that this is very tasty so don’t overindulge or it will affect your progress such as causing weight loss stall.